sharedstreets/curb-wheel-archive/data-model.md

 ## Survey data hierarchy

-- Session (not explicitly stored)
 - Surveys
-    - Features (also have called these zones, or spans)
+  - Features (also have called these zones, or spans, label)
-      - Images
+    - Points / positions

-### Session
-A session begins when a CurbWheel user opens the app and begins to survey streets.
-The session ends when the app is closed.
-The session is a collection of surveys, each representing one "curb walk" down the street, in a specific direction.

-Each session has:
-- A CurbWheel ID, which is assigned when the CurbWheel is first built and set up
-- A unique session ID, assigned when the app is launched (?)

-The session is not an object in the JSON; instead, the session ID and CurbWheel ID are stored as properties on each survey object.

 ### Survey
 A survey is made up of a list of features that were captured during one "curb walk" down the street, in a specific direction.
 In the app, when a user taps on a street on the map and selects which direction they are going, this begins the survey.
 When a user marks the street as complete and returns to the map view on the app, this ends the survey.